FAQ Sikh Wedding Traditions and Rituals

 Can I expect the wedding to start and end on time?

-Yes, typically the ceremony will last 1 hour from the time the bride is seated in front of the altar.
+Yes, typically the ceremony will last 1 hour from the time the bride is seated in front of the altar until the Parshaad is served.

 If I have any questions prior to the wedding who do I contact to get information?

-Mandeep Kaur, the Booking Manager will communicate with you via email through the entire process and your Sikh Priest will set up a Telephone /Facetime meeting before the ceremony to acquaint you with each other and the finer details for your ceremony.
+Mandeep Kaur, the Booking Manager will communicate with you via email through the entire process and we will set up a Telephone /Facetime meeting before the ceremony to acquaint you with each other and the finer details for your ceremony.

 Do you conduct home or backyard weddings?

-Yes, they love to conduct weddings in home or backyard environments, a very personal and intimate ambiance can be created.
+Yes, we love to conduct weddings in home or backyard environments, a very personal and intimate ambiance can be created.

 Have you conducted traditional Punjabi Sikh Weddings outside the Gurdwara?

-Yes, they have in many natural surroundings around the world.
+Yes, we have in many natural surroundings around the world.

 I still have questions that need to be answered, where can I email you?